Skip to content

 If you previously created a peer DNS server, you should link it to your primary zone.

-To create a secondary zone using the dashboard:
+To link a primary zone to a peer using the dashboard:

 1. Log in to the Cloudflare dashboard.